 Not at all.
 Because Toyota has made the Hybrid Synergy Drive system fully automatic, it will optimise its operation and minimise fuel use for each driver.
 You can sit back and enjoy the drive!

-If you’d like to know a bit more about Toyota’s hybrid technology and how it works, enjoy watching this special ‘Mythbusting’ video by actor and technology presenter Robert Llewellyn.
+If you’d like to know a bit more about Toyota’s hybrid technology and how it works, watch this special Mythbusting video by technology presenter Robert Llewellyn.

 Hybrid Cars: An Introduction